UjjwalSinduria/Progress_Report/Amazon_VPC_3tier.md

         unstructured data in the from of files.
 Key-value databases store unstructured data in the form of Key-value pairs.
 DynamoDb combines the best of those two non-relational databases to form a great non-realtional service.
         * DynamoDb automatically scales up and down to adjust for capacity and maintain performanace.
+        * DynamoDb charges for reading, writing, and storing data along with any optimal features.
+            * Dynamo Db has two capacity mode:
+                * Provisioned mode
+                * On-demand mode